-Assumption 7.1: The • Evidence of needs assessment conducted by UNFPA • UNFPA CO M&E Document review UNFPA humanitarian and/or implementing partners, identifying the varied Framework KI interviews support systematically needs of vulnerable populations in various vulnerable Strategic Information • Focus groups with beneficiaries reaches all geographic areas and marginalised groups in the country prior to the System (SIS) annual reports. and communities in targeted sites in which women, adolescents programming of the SRHR and GEWE components Needs assessment studies • Focus groups with direct and and youth are in need, as well of the CPD (incl.
-Humanitarian Needs indirect beneficiaries and as the geographic areas that • Evidence of systematic use of findings from needs Overviews) communities in targeted sites are most at risk and assessments in programme planning and design and Key Informants from vulnerable to humanitarian the selection of target groups for UNFPA-supported Government, CSOs and crises interventions UNFPA CO • Extent to which the planned interventions in the CP Direct and indirect thematic areas of programming, as described in the beneficiaries.
-AWPs, were targeted at the most at risk groups in a prioritized manner. • Extent to which the actual interventions implemented on the ground address the needs of the most at risk groups. • Extent to which the most at risk groups were consulted in relation to programme design and activities throughout the programme targeted with interventions Key Findings --
+- Evidence of needs assessment conducted by UNFPA and/or implementing partners, identifying the varied needs of vulnerable populations in various vulnerable and marginalised groups in the country prior to the programming of the SRHR and GEWE components of the CPD - Evidence of systematic use of findings from needs assessments in programme planning and design and the selection of target groups for UNFPA-supported interventions - Extent to which the planned interventions in the CP thematic areas of programming, as described in the AWPs, were targeted at the most at risk groups in a prioritized manner. - Extent to which the actual interventions implemented on the ground address the needs of the most at risk groups. - Extent to which the most at risk groups were consulted in relation to programme design and activities throughout the programme